ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Better example value for audience, when indicating the profile to use.

+* Placeholder: possible use of the 'ace_profile' parameter with extended semantics, for C to select the right profile.

 * Aligned CBOR abbreviations to those used in other documents.